Aeroluna/LunaCoopMod/README.md

 Phoenixs were extremely dependent on enemy composition.
 Moving some damage from the bonus should help.
 Also decreased the vespene price to make them easier to mass when going skytoss.

+- Reduced duration of Disintegration from 20 seconds to 10 seconds (total damage unchanged).
+- Added Destabilizing Residuum upgrade at the Fleet Beacon.
+  - Causes Tempest attacks to leave an AOE field that does 20 damage over 5 seconds.
+  - Damage doubled by P2.

+These changes should make massing Tempests more viable.
+Faster Disintegration reduces Tempests wasting shots on disintegrating targets and allow easier chaining Disintegrations.
+The new AOE upgrade makes Tempest shots still get value even if their target has already been killed by another Tempest first.

 - Added the Mothership.
   - Available from the Nexus for 1000/1000 after building a Fleet Beacon.
   - Uses energy to cast abilities.